Chart a new course with your agile team or start a long journey off right

-Some like the Sailboat retro just because it’s fun.
+Some like the Sailboat retro just because it’s a fun way to hold an agile retrospective.
 Visualizing the team on a boat, steering past craggy rocks on a course to paradise—what’s not to like?

 The Sailboat retro also offers the team the chance to do a bit of communal storytelling, with everyone pitching in to figure out how to make their journey successful.
 Plus, tying goals, hurdles, risks and responsibilities to rich imagery can make those things more memorable.

-From your dashboard select your team on the right and then hit that vibrant Start New Meeting button.
+From your dashboard select your team on the right and then hit that vibrant Add Meeting button.